AI Music Creates Unease as It Tops the Charts | LatestLY

 Sophia Omarji says she can enjoy an AI-generated piece of music.
 A Stockholm-based AI user experience researcher and music psychologist who hosts The Sound Mind podcast, she is also a musician.
 She told DW that while she thinks knowing a piece is AI-generated can make you want to "pull it apart," it doesn't technically change that much.

-"You still enjoy the piece of music, but there is the kind of ethical and moral things that might come [and make you think]: 'Is this something that I want to listen to?'"
+"You still enjoy the piece of music, but there is the kind of ethical and moral thing that might come [and make you think]: 'Is this something that I want to listen to?'"

 One commonly raised ethical issue is that generative AI music platforms such as Suno and Udio train their machines on existing human artists' work.
 This potentially violates copyright laws for usage without payment.